AndreLaranjeira/MessageLogger/README.md

-# C-MessageLogger
+# MessageLogger

+### Description
-A message logger for the C programming language with various message types.
+A message logger for the C programming language with various message types, including success, warning, info and error messages.